Yuerong2/final_projects/README.md

 1.1 Collect and align datasets
 1.2 Remove punctuations and stopwords
 1.3 Check NA/missing values
-1.4 Sample the news data to form the news data subset in which number of news per year is equal to number of songs per year.
+1.4 Sample news data to form a news data subset in which number of news is equal to number of songs in each year.

 (?)1.3 Build up alternative pairs of datasets with a time delay (for instance, news dataset from 2000 to 2005 and lyrics dataset from 2001 to 2006)